FahadAlNasser/cybernews_api/README.md

 ### I have included screenshots on the documents/screenshots folder to show how the program response to error, questions, and answers.

+### You can use http://127.0.0.1:8000/docs by inputting it in your browser, or you can use a free tool called Postman

 ### Disclaimer

 I am learning, experimenting, and practicing with coding.
 I am exploring different tools, techniques, and programming languages to enhance my skills.
 This is code is experimental and intended for educational purposes only.